 - 2 small zucchinis, peeled if not organic

 - 1/4 cup walnuts

-Make zucchini spaghetti using the spiralizer.
-Sprinkle the zucchini with a pinch of salt and let it it until you make the pesto.
+Make the zucchini spaghetti using the spiralizer.
+Sprinkle the zucchini with a pinch of salt and let it sit until you make the pesto.

-Put all the ingredients except the cherry tomatoes and olives into a food processor or small blender and chop it fine.
-Add the tomato and olives and chop a little more but there should be some texture left.
-Chop the walnuts real fine or pulse once in a small blender or food processor and mix with the 2 Tbsp. of nutritional yeast .
+Put all the ingredients except the cherry tomatoes and olives into a food processor or small blender and pulse it fine.
+Add the tomato and olives and pulse a little more but there should be some texture left.
+Chop the walnuts real fine or pulse once in a small blender or food processor and mix with the 2 Tbsp. of nutritional yeast to make the vegan Parmesan.
 Rinse the zucchini, dry and mix with the pesto.
 Sprinkle with the walnut Parmesan.